ckeditor/ckeditor5/docs/installation/frameworks/react.md

 	</a>
 </p>

-CKEditor 5 consists of {@link installation/getting-started/predefined-builds ready-to-use editor builds} and {@link framework/index CKEditor 5 Framework} upon which the builds are based.

 The easiest way to use CKEditor 5 in your React application is by choosing one of the {@link installation/advanced/predefined-builds#available-builds rich text editor builds}.
-Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-ckeditor-5-built-from-source) into your application.
 You can also use a customized editor built by using [CKEditor 5 online builder](#using-the-ckeditor-5-online-builder) in any React application.
+Additionally, it is also possible to integrate [CKEditor 5 built from source](#integrating-the-editor-from-source) into your application, which will allow you to use the full power of the {@link framework/guides/overview CKEditor 5 Framework}.

 ## Quick start